Construction Excel template

 Template design approach

 The template is more than a list of columns.
-It connects input, calculation, alerting, and management review into one practical construction workflow.
+It connects input, calculation, alerting, and management review into one practical facility maintenance workflow.

 Step 1